censorship-no-archive/ceno2/doc/cache.md

  1. The mapping of URI to URI descriptor is *certified by an authority* (to avoid the insertion, retrieval and use of fake descriptors), and only by that authority (e.g. a mapping cannot be replaced by another authority which still provides valid URI descriptor signatures for the same URI).
  2. The data base is *eventually consistent*, i.e. nodes may not always have the latest mapping, but when they know about a newer valid version they update it automatically (this reduces the impact of misbehaving nodes sticking to old mappings).
- 3. A set of *data links* (either content-addressed, inline or location-addressed) is included with the URI to descriptor mapping, since URI descriptors do not provide ways for the retrieval of data.
+ 3. A set of *data links* can be added to the URI to descriptor mapping to indicate additional ways for retrieving data (managed by the publisher instead of injectors).

 > **A1b (Cooperation between injectors):** A process separated from private data base insertion (handled by injector hosts) can take snapshots of it for publication (with the desired degree of consistency).